Royal Sydney Yacht Squadron: Purpose

 The Royal Sydney Yacht Squadron is a private member sailing club.
 The squadron grounds, facilities and services are provided for the enjoyment and utilization of members and invited guests in their company.
 The Royal Sydney Yacht Squadron is not open to the public.

 The Squadron's main objective is to promote sailing as a sport.

 Youth Sailing

-The squadron’s Youth Sailing program commenced in 1960.
-The aims of the program are, broadly stated, to foster and promote sailing and to provide young men and women with social skills, confidence, values and friends that will place them in goods stead to approach the challenges of life.
+The squadron's Youth Sailing program commenced in 1960.
+The aims of the program are, broadly stated, to foster and promote sailing and to provide young men and women with social skills, confidence, values and friends that will place them in good stead to approach the challenges of life.